TIBCOSoftware/snappydata/docs/programming_guide.md

 For more information, see, [SET ISOLATION](./reference/sql_reference/set-isolation.md) !!!Note:
-	* Transactions are not supported on column tables
+	Transactions are not supported for column tables

 ### Using Snapshot Isolation for Column Tables